HackerEarth/engineering.hackerearth.com/_posts/2016-02-11-sending-emails-to-our-half-million-and-growing-user-community.md

 deserializes the data to reconstruct the sendgrid Mail object.

 We run different number of workers depending on the volume of emails in each queue.

-This is where if we implement final checks which help us to make decision whether to deliver the email or not.
-For example, if the email id is blacklisted, if the emails non-zero number of receivers.
-This helps to distribute the load(?)
+Before sending email we do final checks which help us to make decision whether to deliver the email or not.
+For example, if the email id is blacklisted, if the emails have non-zero number of receivers.

-After request is sent to sendgrid for delivering the email, these email objects are logged into a mongodb to maintain the history of delivered emails.
+After request is sent to sendgrid for delivering the email, these email objects are logged into a MongoDB to maintain the history of delivered emails.

 ###A/B Test In Emails###